 - the stones are weathered with the the light filth of seasons and time;

-- and the stone foundation of Evan’s marker itself is cracked from front to back, which will lead to the eventual collapse of his grave marker—his stone is already leaning slightly, compared to his wife’s;
+- and the stone foundation of Evan’s marker itself is cracked from front to back, which seems likely lead to the eventual collapse of his grave marker—his stone is already leaning slightly, compared to his wife’s;

 - no flowers of any kind, let alone perennials, blossom near Evan and Rebecca’s graves to witness the love of those who remember both of them.

 Penn Staters celebrate a “Founders Day” each February, but what do Penn State students, professors, alumni, and others do to tangibly honor their founders?
 There are many words, but no obvious deeds of remembrance for Evan and Rebecca.

 We should restore the memory of Evan and Rebecca, and incorporate honoring them into Penn State’s Homecoming celebrations when tens of thousands of students and alumni come together to remember who they are, and recommit themselves to the ideals of the university.
 The mangy scene of Evan and Rebecca’s graves that I captured in the film above this spring can change, and during Homecoming (and after restoration) it would even better and far more magical than it did in this photo taken decades ago, before neglect and damage left their mark.

 A simple plan of action looks something like this: